 What should be done in an initial CHC consultation?

-- The flowchart below summarises the suggested content of an initial consultation with a woman who requests CHC.
+- Algorithm 1 summarises the suggested content of an initial consultation with a woman who requests CHC.
 The consultation should focus on provision of safe, effective contraception that suits a woman’s requirements and that could also provide non-contraceptive benefits.
-Such a consultation is, however, an important opportunity to assess whether a woman is already at risk of pregnancy and could require emergency contraception or pregnancy testing, to assess STI risk and offer advice and testing, and to remind women about the importance of cervical screening
+Such a consultation is, however, an important opportunity to assess whether a woman is already at risk of pregnancy and could require emergency contraception or pregnancy testing, to assess STI risk and offer advice and testing, and to remind women about the importance of cervical screening.

-- Please see full guideline for further details on the topics given in the flowchart
+Please see the full guideline for further details on the topics given in Algorithm 1.

 Assessment of suitability of CHC for an individual woman

 - Use of suitable self-completed checklists for medical eligibility appears to be accurate and acceptable to women.

 - Assessment of medical eligibility for CHC should include medical conditions, lifestyle factors, and family medical history

 - A drug history should identify: